spikespaz-contrib/watt/README.md

 Contributions to Superfreq are always welcome!
 Whether it's bug reports, feature requests, or code contributions, please feel free to contribute.

+> [!NOTE]
-If you are looking to reimplement features from auto_cpufreq, please consider opening an issue first and let us know what you have in mind.
-Certain features (such as the system tray) are deliberately ignored, and might not be desired in the codebase as they stand.
+> If you are looking to reimplement features from auto-cpufreq, please consider
+> opening an issue first and let us know what you have in mind.
+Certain features
+> (such as the system tray) are deliberately ignored, and might not be desired
+> in the codebase as they stand.
+Please discuss those features with us first :)

 ### Setup